I Like It Stable DAO (ILIS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 I Like It Stable DAO Historical Price

-According to the latest data gathered on I Like It Stable DAO live price page, the current price of I Like It Stable DAO is 0.00545898USD.
-The circulating supply of I Like It Stable DAO(ILIS) is 18.95M ILIS , giving it a market capitalization of $103.45K.
+According to the latest data gathered on I Like It Stable DAO live price page, the current price of I Like It Stable DAO is 0.00477144USD.
+The circulating supply of I Like It Stable DAO(ILIS) is 18.95M ILIS , giving it a market capitalization of $90.42K.

-How Does I Like It Stable DAO (ILIS) Price Prediction Module Work?
+How Does I Like It Stable DAO (ILIS) Price Prediction Module Works?

 The I Like It Stable DAO Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ILIS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.